Petrovo Polje (Croatia)

-The Petrovo Polje (Petrovo polje, "Peter's Field") is a karstic field in the northern part of Dalmatian Hinterland in Croatia.
+The Petrovo Polje (Petrovo polje, "Peter's Field") is a polje (karstic field) in the northern part of Dalmatian Hinterland in Croatia.
+The Čikola river is the main watercourse in the polje.

 Geography

 Petrovo Polje is the shape of an isosceles triangle 17 km long and 7 km wide, and is surrounded by mountains Svilaja, Promina and Moseć.
 It slopes from the north-east at 320 m.a.s.l. to its south-western end at 265 m.a.s.l.
 Its area is 57 km2.

 Climate

 The climate of Petrovo Polje has the elements of both the cooler and harsher continental climate of the north and the warmer climate predominant in the south.
 In the winter, jugo and bora winds are common.
 The average number of frost days per year is 30, between October and April.
 Summers are dry.

 Settlements

 The settlements are situated on the edge of the field: Drniš, Kričke, Ružić, Umljanović, Kljake, Čavoglave, Gradac, Otavice, Kanjane, Parčić, Miočić, Biočić, Tepljuh, Siverić, Badanj.
 Kadina Glavica is located on the hill with the same name, while Baljci and Mirlović Polje are located above the field, on the slopes of Svilaja.